eduardoclau/eduardoclau/README.md

 ### WHO AM I ?

 - Data Science Student at UFMS - Universidade Federal de Mato Grosso do Sul, in Brazil.
-- Software Engineering student at UNINTER, in Brazil.
+- Software Engineering Student at UNINTER, in Brazil.

 ### Contato: